Circassians in Iraq

-Circassians in Iraq (Note: Ыракъым ис Адыгэхэр; الشركس في العراق) refer to people born in or residing in Iraq, that are of Circassian origin.
-Like all Iraqis, Circassians in Iraq faced various hardships in the modern era, as Iraq suffered wars, sanctions, oppressive regimes, and civil strife.
+Circassians in Iraq (Note: Иракъым ис Адыгэхэр; الشركس في العراق) refer to people born in or residing in Iraq who are of Circassian origin.
+"Circassians" in Iraq may refer to Circassians proper, but also to other North Caucasian groups.
+They have been heavily Arabised or Kurdised, and remember little about their background.
+Like all Iraqis, they have faced various hardships in the modern era, as Iraq suffered wars, sanctions, oppressive regimes, and civil strife.
+There are lots of officers and commanders among Circassian families in Iraq.

 History

 Iraqis of North Caucasus origin mainly originate from Circassia.
 The migration of North Caucasians to Iraq goes back many centuries, peaking in the aftermath of the Russian–Circassian War with the Circassian genocide of the 1860s.
 The Circassians came to Iraq in two waves: directly from Circassia, and later from the Balkans.
 Chechens and Dagestanis also settled in Iraq throughout the Ottoman era.
-Circassians also settled in large numbers in other neighbouring countries including Turkey, Syria, Jordan, and Palestine.
+Circassians also settled in large numbers in neighbouring countries, among them Turkey, Syria, Jordan, and Palestine.

 Demographics

 The name "Circassian" usually denotes speakers of Northwest Caucasian languages only, however in Western Asia the name may denote North Caucasus peoples in general, including Chechens and Dagestanis, who speak Northeast Caucasian languages.